jamesyc/beginner-hackjam/README.md

 The rest of the guide will assume some basic knowledge of the Python 2 language.
 Hopefully you've picked up some Python from 61A, but if you haven't, head over to the official Python [tutorial](http://docs.python.org/tutorial), which is pretty good!

 You need to install Python 2.7 to complete this hack.
-You can do that [here](http://www.python.org/download/releases/2.7/).
+You can do that for Windows [here](http://www.python.org/download/releases/2.7/).

+For Linux, it probably comes with your distribution, but if you need to, install it from your pacakge repositories.
+For Debian based distros, including Ubuntu, this probably is `sudo apt-get install python`.

+For Mac OS X, Python comes with your operating system, but the default python may be out of date.
+Get the newest version via [Homebrew](http://brew.sh).
+The installation command is: `ruby -e "$(curl -fsSL https://raw.github.com/mxcl/homebrew/go)"` followed with an `brew install python --with-brewed-openssl
+` to install python.

+^*DO NOT INSTALL IF YOU HAVE PREVIOUSLY INSTALLED MACPORTS.
+BAD THINGS WILL HAPPEN.

 Step 2: Set up your environment
 ================================